Who do you think you are?

 Lessons learned

-These people scraping by with very little money knew exactly who they were before winning the money and who they still were when the adventure was over.
-They got a ridiculous windfall and treated it exactly that way – not as a ticket to long-term security, which is likely the way someone who had at least some money would have treated it – but as a means to play around and live someone else’s life for a while.
+These people scraping by with very little money knew who they were before winning the money and who they still were when the adventure was over.
+They got a ridiculous windfall and treated it precisely that way – not as a ticket to long-term security, which is likely the way someone who had at least some money would have treated it – but as a means to play around and live someone else’s life for a while.

 Like most people, my wife and I occasionally bounce around what we would do if we won $100K, what we would do if it were $1 million, and what we would do if we won $10 million or more.
 We always conclude that we would keep doing what we’ve always done, just more of it, because that’s who we are